Ten Signs That Your True Self is Waking Up

 You know that it’s a lie, when you have remembered that any idea that generates emotion is a lie, a mere belief.
 Until you have completely removed that belief, you will attract people who will give you one more rendition of the “saved by Jesus” dance.

 I had this one big time.
 I used to hide from the religious zealots of the world.
 Then I got clear, and now I am direct and honest with them.
 I used to feel that I had to prove my spiritual worth to them.
 Now I ask them to prove their religion to me.

 I knew that the punishing God story was a lie when one day I realized that I would never, ever do or think the things that Jehovah did; therefore, he was less than me, not more.
 He was a false God, a god of the illusion (a projection of Moses’ false self).
 He is no more real than Santa Claus.

 10. People see their own reflection in you.

-This is the sign of remembering the True Self that sends people right back into the illusion because it’s how we got programmed in the beginning from our parents and other authority figures.
-People in the illusion, who live from the false self, can’t see the truth.
+This is the sign of remembering the True Self that often sends people right back into the illusion because it’s how we got programmed in the beginning from our parents and other authority figures.
+People in the illusion, who live from the false self, can’t see the past the illusion to freedom.
 They can only see their own filter of the world.
-So they look at you and can’t see the changes you’ve made; they see their old judgments of you even though you aren’t that person.
+So they look at you and can’t see you; they see their old judgments of you.

 This created so much pain for me.
 When I was letting go at a rapid speed, I was married to a man who could only see his mother in me.
 I knew that I was not his mother, but he didn’t.
 We had conversations that made no sense.
 He’d even see physical issues in me that did not exist but had existed in his mother.
 When I believed him, I felt crazy.
 When I didn’t believe him, he’d say I was crazy.
 It was simply time to get out.
 My belief that we were married (marriage is a false self ceremony created by man) allowed this false relationship to continue.